stevegt/grid-cli/v2/doc/000-TODO.md

   - Develop a strategy to dynamically adjust routing based on promise fulfillment statistics.

 ## Promise-Based Design
-- Augment cache and syscall tree design to fully integrate with byte sequence completion as a core mechanism:
+- Augment cache and syscall tree design to fully integrate byte sequence completion as a core mechanism.
   - Rework promise handling to support dynamic sequence completion.
   - Investigate and implement strategies for embedding promise validation within byte sequence matching.

 ## Polymorphic Handling and Error Detection
-- Develop error handling routines specific to byte sequence completion:
+- Develop error handling routines specific to byte sequence completion.
   - Enhance the dispatching mechanism to manage failures in byte sequence processing gracefully.
   - Implement retries and alternative handler routing based on sequence fulfillment failures.

 ## File Storage and Byte Sequences
-- Migrate storage mechanisms to manage byte sequences efficiently:
+- Migrate storage mechanisms to manage byte sequences efficiently.
   - Replace traditional file key management with content-addressable byte sequences.
   - Ensure compatibility with Origin Private File System (OPFS) and abstract filesystem integration via libraries like `afero`.

 ## Usability and Documentation
-- Improve the documentation on managing and converting sequences:
+- Improve the documentation on managing and converting sequences.
   - Create clear usage examples and guidelines for byte sequence management.
   - Provide concise guides for converting from legacy filesystem-based cache management to byte sequence completion.

 ## Review and Refactor
-- Conduct a comprehensive review to identify legacy points where `/`-separated cache key handling still exists:
+- Conduct a comprehensive review to identify legacy points where `/`-separated cache key handling still exists.
   - Complete refactoring of these sections to support byte sequence completion.
   - Validate the correctness and performance of new implementations in various scenarios.

 ## Security and Verification
-- Assess security implications of new byte sequence completion strategies:
+- Assess security implications of new byte sequence completion strategies.
   - Ensure that new designs for caching and syscall mechanisms do not introduce vulnerabilities.
   - Enhance the validation and verification processes to assert the integrity of sequence handling mechanisms.

-## The documents most in disagreement or conflict with each other appear to be:

-1. **001-design.md vs. 002-design.md**
-   - Both documents outline the design principles and core concepts of PromiseGrid but may contain conflicting details or approaches:
-     - **001-design.md** emphasizes a more detailed and structured approach to the core concepts, including the functionality of non-sandboxed modules, capability-as-promise model, and acceptance history.
-     - **002-design.md** provides a broader overview of the same concepts with a slightly different emphasis on explicit module registration and hash-based routing without as much detail on the execution of these concepts.
-     - **Potential Conflicts**:
-       - **Module Registration**: Differences in the preference for explicit module registration (001-design.md) vs. hash-based routing (002-design.md).
-       - **Cache and Promise Handling**: Specific implementation details on how caches handle promises and dynamic adaptation may differ between the documents.
-       - **Role of Non-Sandboxed Modules**: 001-design.md provides more specific analogies compared to 002-design.md's generalized approach.

-2. **003-design.md vs. 010-cache.md vs. 011-cache.md vs. 013-cache.md vs. 014-cache.md**
-   - These documents discuss cache and module handling in the PromiseGrid Kernel.
-They may have overlapping content and possibly conflicting methods or guidelines on cache management and promise handling:
-     - **Cache Indexing**: Different approaches to indexing and managing the cache.
-     - **Byte Sequence Management**: Handling byte sequences in cache operations may be inconsistently addressed.

-3. **190-side-effects.md vs. 201-computable.md**
-   - These documents explore theoretical aspects of PromiseGrid’s model, focusing on side effects and computability, potentially leading to differing views on how these principles are applied:
-     - **Theoretical Discussions**: Possible divergence in how side effects are integrated with the overall model and the applicability of computability concepts to byte sequence completion.

-4. **207-vn-guest.md vs. 202-von-neumann.md**
-   - Both discuss hosting conventional systems on PromiseGrid but from different perspectives, which might result in conflicting recommendations or methodologies:
-     - **Integration Methods**: Potentially different approaches for integrating traditional systems into PromiseGrid.
-     - **Compatibility Issues**: Differing views on handling compatibility and adapting conventional systems to PromiseGrid’s architecture.

-### Steps for Resolving Conflicts

-1. **Harmonize Design Principles**:
-   - Review and align the overarching design principles across 001-design.md and 002-design.md to ensure a cohesive vision.

-2. **Consolidate Cache Management Methods**:
-   - Merge the cache management strategies from 003-design.md, 010-cache.md, 011-cache.md, 013-cache.md, and 014-cache.md into a unified guide.
-Address any conflicting methods and settle on a standardized approach.

-3. **Align Theoretical Concepts**:
-   - Reconcile the theoretical discussions in 190-side-effects.md and 201-computable.md to ensure a consistent interpretation of side effects and computability within the PromiseGrid framework.

-4. **Unified Approach for Hosting Systems**:
-   - Combine insights from 207-vn-guest.md and 202-von-neumann.md to provide a clear, consistent methodology for hosting conventional systems on PromiseGrid.

-### Merging Similar Documents

-To reduce redundancy and potential conflicts, consider merging the following documents:

-1. **001-design.md and 002-design.md** into a single comprehensive design guide.
-2. **003-design.md, 010-cache.md, 011-cache.md, 013-cache.md, and 014-cache.md** into a unified cache and module handling guide.
-3. **190-side-effects.md and 201-computable.md** into a cohesive theoretical framework document.
-4. **207-vn-guest.md and 202-von-neumann.md** into a comprehensive guide for hosting conventional systems on PromiseGrid.

-## List of Documents Discussing Hash-Based Routing

-1. **Design Principles and Core Concepts in PromiseGrid (001-design.md)**
-   - Discusses the core design principles, including the functionality and interaction between non-sandboxed modules, explicit module registration, and hash-based routing.

-2. **PromiseGrid Design Overview (002-design.md)**
-   - Emphasizes broad design aspects including the preference for hash-based routing mechanisms without delving into intricate details.

-3. **Cache and Module Handling Guidelines (003-design.md, 010-cache.md, 011-cache.md, 013-cache.md, 014-cache.md)**
-   - Various documents exploring different methods of cache management, including hash-based routing approaches.

-4. **Theoretical Aspects of PromiseGrid (190-side-effects.md, 201-computable.md)**
-   - Delving into the theoretical frameworks, including discussion on how hash-based routing integrates with side effects and computability concepts.

-5. **Hosting Conventional Systems (207-vn-guest.md, 202-von-neumann.md)**
-   - Different perspectives on integrating conventional systems into PromiseGrid, with methods contemplating hash-based routing as a solution.
+## Security and Integrity
+- Develop detailed specifications for secure communication protocols.
+  - Define encryption methods for inter-node communication.
+  - Implement authentication mechanisms to ensure node identity and data integrity.
+  - Outline key management policies and secure transmission practices.
+- Enhance documentation on security practices within the system.
+  - Provide guidelines for secure coding and module development.
+  - Document threat models and security considerations for the system.

+## Scalability and Performance
+- Define performance metrics and goals for the system.
+  - Establish benchmarks for critical operations.
+  - Identify target performance thresholds for scalability.
+- Develop strategies for performance monitoring and optimization.
+  - Implement tools for real-time performance monitoring.
+  - Design mechanisms for load balancing and resource allocation.
+- Plan and conduct benchmarking tests.
+  - Create test scenarios that simulate various load conditions.
+  - Identify and address potential bottlenecks in the system.

+## Transparency and Auditability
+- Design and implement logging mechanisms for system actions and events.
+  - Develop standardized logging formats and verbosity levels.
+  - Ensure logs are tamper-evident and securely stored.
+- Establish audit trail capabilities.
+  - Implement systems to trace actions back to their origin.
+  - Provide tools for analyzing logs and monitoring system behavior.
+- Define access controls for logs.
+  - Specify permissions and roles for log access and management.
+  - Implement security measures to protect sensitive log data.

+## Resilience and Fault Tolerance
+- Develop failure detection mechanisms.
+  - Implement health checks and monitoring for nodes and services.
+  - Design alerting systems for failure events.
+- Outline recovery and failover procedures.
+  - Establish protocols for automatic recovery from node or service failures.
+  - Design strategies for data replication and synchronization across nodes.
+- Ensure graceful degradation during failures.
+  - Prioritize essential functions to maintain operation under degraded conditions.
+  - Implement fallback mechanisms to handle reduced capacity.

+## Runtime Simplicity
+- Design and document a simple and intuitive API for agent development.
+  - Provide clear function definitions and usage examples.
+  - Ensure APIs are consistent and easy to use.
+- Improve runtime environment documentation.
+  - Create comprehensive guides and tutorials for users and developers.
+  - Include setup, configuration, and troubleshooting instructions.
+- Develop robust error handling mechanisms.
+  - Implement informative error messages and exception handling.
+  - Provide guidelines for error resolution and support.
+- Provide debugging and monitoring tools.
+  - Develop tools to assist with agent debugging and performance monitoring.
+  - Offer mechanisms to trace and diagnose issues within the runtime.

+## Orchestration
+- Develop orchestration capabilities for managing containerized applications.
+  - Implement image management functionalities (pulling, storing, distributing images).
+  - Design resource allocation mechanisms based on defined requirements.
+- Establish lifecycle management processes.
+  - Create systems for starting, stopping, and scaling containers.
+  - Automate deployment and scaling based on demand and policies.
+- Define networking configurations for orchestration.
+  - Design networking solutions for inter-container communication.
+  - Ensure secure external connectivity for containers.

+## Resolve Conflicts Between Documents

+### Harmonize Design Principles
+- Review and align the overarching design principles in `001-design.md` and `002-design.md`.
+  - Consolidate conflicting details into a unified design guide.
+  - Ensure a cohesive vision and eliminate redundancies.

+### Consolidate Cache Management Methods
+- Merge cache management strategies from `003-design.md`, `010-cache.md`, `011-cache.md`, `013-cache.md`, and `014-cache.md`.
+  - Address conflicting methods and settle on standardized approaches.
+  - Create a unified guide for cache and module handling.

+### Align Theoretical Concepts
+- Reconcile theoretical discussions in `190-side-effects.md` and `201-computable.md`.
+  - Ensure consistent interpretation of side effects and computability.
+  - Develop a cohesive theoretical framework for the system.

+### Unified Approach for Hosting Systems
+- Combine insights from `207-vn-guest.md` and `202-von-neumann.md`.
+  - Provide a clear, consistent methodology for hosting conventional systems on PromiseGrid.
+  - Address compatibility and integration strategies.

+## Merging Similar Documents
+- Merge the following documents to reduce redundancy:
+  1. **`001-design.md` and `002-design.md`** into a comprehensive design guide.
+  2. **`003-design.md`, `010-cache.md`, `011-cache.md`, `013-cache.md`, and `014-cache.md`** into a unified cache and module handling guide.
+  3. **`190-side-effects.md` and `201-computable.md`** into a cohesive theoretical framework document.
+  4. **`207-vn-guest.md` and `202-von-neumann.md`** into a comprehensive guide for hosting conventional systems on PromiseGrid.